Uber, GoPuff team up to boost essential item deliveries

 GoPuff, which recently acquired liquor store chain BevMo!, delivers items such as food, alcohol and medicines in more than 650 U.S. cities.

-Uber has also made inroads into the liquor delivery market with its acquisition of the on-demand alcohol platform Drizly in February. (https://reut.rs/3uuRQCE)
+Uber has also made inroads into the liquor delivery market with its acquisition of the on-demand alcohol platform Drizly in February. (reut.rs/3uuRQCE)

-Earlier in March, Philadelphia-based GoPuff raised $1.15 billion in a new funding round from investors including SoftBank Group Corp (9984.T), bringing its valuation to $8.9 billion.
+Earlier in March, Philadelphia-based GoPuff raised $1.15 billion in a new funding round from investors including SoftBank Group Corp, bringing its valuation to $8.9 billion.

 Uber, which plans to report first-quarter results on Wednesday, said the new in-app collaboration is expected to launch in more than 95 U.S. cities this June.